launchquickly/terraform/docs/README.md

 Similarly workspaces should not be used for system decomposition as this should be done using architectural boundaries with each subsytem in the architecture having its own configuration and backend.

+## Modules

+Modules can help address organisation, encapsulation, re-use and consistency and best practice issues as terraform configurations become more complex.

+They allow:
+- organising configuration into logical components
+- encapsulating distinct areas together reducing the chance and impact of errors
+- reuse of configurations to save time and effort
+- help enforce consistency and best practices

+Modules are directories containing one or more Terraform configuration files and are called using module blocks and can be loaded from the local filesystem, or a remote resource.

 # Common [Commands](https://www.terraform.io/docs/commands/index.html)

 [Initialise](https://www.terraform.io/docs/commands/init.html), or bring up to date, a working directory: